-HealthMarkets makes shopping for a plan quick and easy with FitScore^{® 1}.
+HealthMarkets makes shopping for a plan quick and easy with FitScore® 1.
 We search thousands of plans to provide a customized list of the right options for you.
 We'll search for plans that include your doctors, medications, pharmacy, and more.
 We'll even help you choose between Medigap and Medicare Advantage options.

 We know there's a lot involved in these decisions.
 Medicare Advantage, or Medigap?
 A stand-alone drug plan, or not?
 It's a lot to think about.
 That's why we make it easy.
-You can compare plans and enroll at

-HealthMarkets.com or call 1-800-827-9990 any time day or night to speak with us or set an in-person appointment with one of our licensed insurance agents.
+You can compare plans and enroll at HealthMarkets.com or call 1-800-827-9990 any time day or night to speak with us or set an in-person appointment with a licensed insurance agent.